 You can mount this type of spice rack onto the inside of a cabinet door to save space.

-Wall-mounted spice racks require installation, and are a pain to move once in place.
+Wall-mounted spice racks require installation, and they are a pain to move once in place.

 Price: The majority of wall-mounted spice racks cost between $10 and $60.